pretix/pretix-docs/docs/guides/seating.md

 If customers are completely free in selecting their seat while placing an order, then this may have undesirable outcomes.
 For instance, customer orders may leave single seats empty, which are difficult to sell to other customers.
-This section tells you how to prevent that.
+This section tells you how to prevent bookings from leaving single seats empty, and how to enforce starting sales from a certain seat in a row.

-Navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
+If you want to **prevent** bookings from leaving **single seats empty**, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
 Under "Selection restrictions", check the box next to "Do not allow to leave single seats empty".
 Click the :btn:Save: button.

 You can **predetermine the order** in which customers can book seats in a row.
-In order to do so, edit your seating plan.
+In order to do so, [edit your layout](#creating-a-layout).
 If you want customers to be able to book seats starting at one end of the row, select the seat on that end of the row.
 Click the "Optimizer hint" drop-down menu.
 The appropriate selection depends on the seat number and on whether or not the row is reversed.